Dealing with electricity first, see http://en.wikipedia.org/wiki/Distributed_generation

 If we distribute as much electrical generation as possible it subtracts from the load on the local network.
 In effect it makes use of the same wires.
 For example, the electricity from solar PV on an office block will subtract from its electrical input, such that the net load on the local distribution cables will be reduced.

 So distributed energy is the antidote to having more big nuclear or big gas-fired power stations.
 It will make the march of huge power lines through the countryside unnecessary.
-For example, the twin EPRs proposed for Hinkley Point C (HPC) will require National Grid to spend a £ billion to get the power up the Bristol Channel, while the twin EPRs as Sizewell C will mean routing pylons up the Stour valley.
-It is possible that the Horizon ABWRs at Wylfa and Oldbury will need will more network strengthening.
-The unlikely NuGen triple AP1000s for Moorside in Cumbria will need a disputed power line around the Lake District.
+For example, the twin EPRs under construction for Hinkley Point C (HPC) will require National Grid to spend ca. £1 billion to get the power up the Bristol Channel, while the twin EPRs as Sizewell C will mean routing pylons up the Stour valley.
 Distributed electricity, together with the adoption of energy saving appliances offers a more economic solution than building centralised nuclear power plants that take at least 10 years to build and cost a fortune.

 The main source of local generation will be solar PV and wind generators, plus biomass combustion together with waste incineration and anaerobic digestion.
 By the end of the century there may be tidal, wave and sea current energy, but the oil, gas, the best of the coal and uranium will be uneconomically extracted and inadequate.
 By then we will have learned to live with less energy or failed to survive.
 In the interim small gas-fired generators tied in with industrial steam and heat generation will be the answer.
 Small modular reactors (SMRs) inland are an unlikely proposition as instead of seawater cooling, powered air condensers are suggested, which would be useless in a station blackout.